zwazel/pygame-experiment/README.md

 - Game over Screen
 - Scoring system, and show it at the game over screen, for example
   - Score increases over time?
-  - Increase score for every obstacle you pass?
+  - Increase score for every obstacle that passes you?
 - Highscore System
-  - Save highscore to file (or database?) and load it when the game starts
+  - Save highscore to file and load it when the game starts
   - Show highscore on game over screen

 ## Additional Ideas / Things to do